 To better understand the role of neuroinflammation in early stages of neuropathology, Ncardia developed a new protocol for the generation of microglia, which is based on the differentiation steps that occur during human development.
 The monocyte precursors exhibit common identity markers such as CD45+/CD11b+/CD14+ and are generated in high purity and viability, which makes them a reliable source to produce microglia in a later stage of development.
 The resulting microglia cells have typical dynamic behaviour and dual morphology (ramified/ameboid) and express the microglia-specific marker Iba1 when in co-culture with our cortical neurons.

 The co-culture of cortical neurons, microglia and Ncyte Astrocytes present a more translatable and versatile system, incorporating both neuronal and support glial cells generated from the same donor.
-High content imaging techniques coupled with long-term functional assays developed at Ncardia provide insight into neurobiology and neuropathology by evaluating parameters as cell health, morphology and function.
+High content imaging techniques coupled with long-term functional assays developed at Ncardia provide insight into neurobiology and neurodegenerative disease by evaluating parameters as cell health, morphology and function.

 See the poster to get to know more: